Argentina clinches landmark debt repayment deal with Paris Club

 | PARIS/BUENOS AIRES

-PARIS/BUENOS AIRES Argentina reached an agreement on Thursday with the Paris Club of creditor nations on repaying overdue debts in a landmark deal that should help the country put its record default behind it and open up much-needed sources of international financing.
+PARIS/BUENOS AIRES Argentina reached an agreement on Thursday with the Paris Club of creditor nations on repaying overdue debts in a landmark deal that helps the country put its record default behind it and should open up much-needed sources of international financing.

 The country has been virtually shut out of capital markets since its 2001/02 default on roughly $100 billion.